gibsonberg/dnd-bleakburgh/Locations/Bleakburgh/Bastle.md

 # History

 Hundreds of years ago, the church built the town.
-When the [[Void Cataclysm]] occurred in [[Darton]], whereas some groups took the more militant approach of [[Crusaders of Eve|Eve's Cathars]], the church in Bastle stayed consistent with the original principles of the [[Church of Eve]].
+When the [[Void Calamity]] occurred in [[Darton]], whereas some groups took the more militant approach of [[Crusaders of Eve|Eve's Cathars]], the church in Bastle stayed consistent with the original principles of the [[Church of Eve]].

 # Sub-locations